-The main way of achieving this is through our Governing Body, which includes six local GPs, a secondary care doctor, two lay members, the Director of Public Health and three accountable officers (one of whom is the Chief Nurse).
-There are also representatives from Healthwatch Southampton, Southampton City Council and the CCG Executive Team as non-voting members.
+The main way of achieving this is through our Governing Body, which includes six local GPs, a secondary care doctor, two lay members, the Director of Public Health, our Chief Executive Officer and three Executive Directors (one of whom is the Chief Nurse).
+There are also representatives from Healthwatch Southampton and Southampton City Council.

 Our Governing Body meetings are held in public and local people are welcome to attend.

-Dr Mark Kelsey trained in Southampton and has been a GP in the city since 2005.
-He is our GP Board lead for communications and engagement and information technology and is Deputy Clinical Chair of the Governing Body.
+Dr Mark Kelsey became Clinical Chair of the Governing Body in January 2018, having been a member of the Governing Body since the formation of the CCG in 2013.
+Mark trained in Southampton and has been a GP in the city since 2005.
+He is our GP Board lead for digital technology, communications and engagement and diabetes.

 Dr Chris James has been a full time partner at the University Health Service at the University of Southampton since 1991 and is our Governing Body lead for urgent and planned care.